Alina Homecare – Blog Header (Purple Version)

 Gardening equipment could be a great idea for a Christmas or birthday gift for an elderly loved one.

-Gardening for older adults can be hard if you have trouble moving.
-It often requires bending, kneeling, and standing for long periods of time.
-Having good gardening seats and kneelers can really help.
-They can make you more comfortable and make gardening more enjoyable.
+Gardening for older adults can be difficult if you have trouble moving.
+It often requires bending, kneeling and standing for long periods of time.
+Having a gardening seat or kneeler can help.
+These items can make you more comfortable and make gardening more enjoyable.

-Kneelers give you a soft place to protect your knees when you are weeding or planting.
-Garden seats can be changed to fit your height, so you can sit easily while working on plants that are lower in the ground.
-Some of these seats even have space for tools, which is very handy.
+Kneelers give you a soft place to protect your knees when you’re weeding or planting.
+Garden seats can be adjusted to fit your height, so you can sit easily while working on plants that are lower to the ground.
+Some of these seats even have space for tools, which is particularly handy.

-Using a gardening seat or kneeler helps lessen stress on your joints.
-They also encourage you to take breaks.
-This helps you keep good posture and stops muscle fatigue.
+Using a gardening seat or kneeler helps lessen stress on joints.
+They also encourage you to take regular breaks.
+This helps you maintain good posture and reduces muscle fatigue.

 A floral kneeler to make gardening easier for older people.